About the Journal

 Evaluation guidelines for reviewers

 By registering as a user of the journal -together with registering as an author or reader-, you will be able to access the option of becoming a reviewer.
-For a systematic peer review, reviewers are asked to fill out an on-line review report form, which covers the following points when evaluating the text:
+The origin of the reviewers may be external to the journal, although it is also preferably worked so that the reviewers are from an institution other than the publishing entity and/or from institutions other than the institution of the authors.
+For a systematic peer review, reviewers are asked to fill out an online review report form, which covers the following points when evaluating the text:

 Interest and relevance.
 The work should be of interest to a certain number of readers of the journal, benefit some research communities, and provide an advance in current knowledge.